vennDiagramm/Group-4-System-Margatron-Admissions-Buddy/README.md

-# Admission Chatbot for Mapúa Malayan Colleges
+# Admission Chatbot for Mapúa Malayan Colleges Mindanao

 Welcome to the repository for our Admission Chatbot project, developed as part of our CS121 course, Programming Languages.
 This web-hosted GUI application is designed to assist prospective students with their admission queries and provide a user-friendly experience.